multitheftauto/mtasa-blue/CONTRIBUTING.md

 Of course, if you're interested in something else, feel free to experiment and submit it.
-But discussing the feature beforehand, in an issue, will make your PR more likely to be merged in a timely fashion.
+But discussing the feature beforehand, in an issue, will make your pull request more likely to be merged in a timely fashion.

 ## Committing code